top of page

 Reading to know Jesus better #1

 The Old Testament is our starting point.
 It was completed about 500 years before Jesus was born, but He is there on every page!
-Every time we see the word LORD (all in uppercase letters), all 7274 times in the King James Version, it is referring to Him in His pre-incarnate divine person.
+Every time we see the word LORD (all in uppercase letters), all 7274 times in the King James Version, it refers to Him in His pre-incarnate divine person.

 Reading to know Jesus in Psalms